getodk/build/README.md

 ### Dependencies

-The project has one native dependency: Tokyo Tyrant.
-We use this as our datastore.
-You'll have to build it natively for any system you want to run the server on.
-See [http://fallabs.com/tokyotyrant/](http://fallabs.com/tokyotyrant/) for details.

 All Rubygem dependencies are managed by Ruby Bundler.
 Make sure you have at least version 1.0.0 of Bundler installed (`gem update --system && gem install bundler` if you don't have it already).
-On a Mac, you will need to install the Tokyo Tyrant gem separately as described [here](https://github.com/opendatakit/build/wiki/Installing-Tokyo-Tyrant-gem-(on-Mac)).
 Then run `bundle install` in the application root to resolve and install the appropriate dependencies.

+We depend on one native binding, to connect to a PostgreSQL database.
+To satisfy the binding, you can install `libpq-dev` on apt, or `postgresql` on homebrew.

 ### Setup and Execution

 Now that you have resolved all the appropriate dependencies, you'll need to set up the configuration by copying `config.yml.sample` to `config.yml`.
 This file contains a number of secret keys and tokens, so be sure not to check it into source control once you put your own keys into it.

 Next, you want to start up your databases.
-You'll need to start four Tokyo Tyrant instances, one for each listing in the configuration file.
-If you're working from a development environment, you can do this simply by running `rake db:dev:start`, and `rake db:dev:stop` to stop them again.
+Create a database in your Postgres instance according to how you populated `config.yml`, then run `rake db:migrate` to run migrations against that database.
+Ideally, create the database with an encoding of `UTF8`.

 Finally, you'll want to run `bundle exec rackup config.ru` to start the server, or `bundle exec shotgun config.ru` if you want the application to automatically detect your changes to source code and load them up when you refresh the app in your web browser.